vi/dnscache/README.md

 License = MIT or Apache 2.0

 There are some pre-built versions on Github releases.
+Versions further than 0.1.2 have no command-line-user-facing benefits yet.

+DNSCache can also be used as a library (with your own database and network abstraction, but with DNS packets still as byte blobs).

 ---